 This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.
 A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index at http://www.w3.org/TR/.

-This document was developed jointly by the Mobile Web Best Practices Working Group of the Mobile Web Initiative (MWI) and the Education & Outreach Working Group (EOWG) of the Web Accessibility Initiative (WAI).
+This document was developed jointly by the Mobile Web Best Practices Working Group and the Education & Outreach Working Group (EOWG) of the Web Accessibility Initiative (WAI).

 Publication as a Working Draft does not imply endorsement by the W3C Membership.
 This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.

 This document was produced by groups operating under the 5 February 2004 W3C Patent Policy.
-The groups do not expect this document to become a W3C Recommendation.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the Mobile Web Best Practices Group and also maintains a public list of any patent disclosures made in connection with the deliverables of the Education and Outreach Working Group; those pages also include instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.